How Much Does It Cost to Open a Craft Brewery?

 A Honeycomb Credit crowdfunded loan is one option that you can use to pay for part (or all) of your brewery’s buildout - accessing the capital you need and getting some valuable marketing buzz at the same time!

-Learn more at www.honeycombcredit.com/beer and sign up below for more information!
+Learn more at www.honeycombcredit.com/beer and click below for more information about running a Honeycomb campaign!

 Breaking down the overall costs of starting a craft brewery